Satuppe1/ELK-Stack-Deployment/README.md

 - Filebeat monitors and collects data about the file system.
 It enables analysts to monitor files for suspicious activity.

-- Metricbeat records metrics and services running on the server.
+- Metricbeat records metrics and services running on the servers.

 ## Using the Playbook